How to Use and Select Presets

 The fine and QMC categories are situational presets that each excel at a specific task.
 In most cases the standard presets will give you the best combination of speed and quality, but occasionally you may want to try fine or QMC.

-• Fine AA - The "fine AA" presets should be used in situations when the high preset is not doing a sufficient job rendering fine edge detail in your model.
-Classic examples of this is include cabinetry, shadow-gaps, cables—any instance where a model includes very fine detail.
+- Fine AA - The "fine AA" presets should be used in situations when the high preset is not doing a sufficient job rendering fine edge detail in your model.
+Classic examples of this is include cabinetry, shadow-gaps, cablesany instance where a model includes very fine detail.
 If details are too small or gaps too fine, the high preset may not resolve the detail adequately.

-• QMC - QMC is an unbiased rendering preset—for the moment just think of it as a brute force solution that gets the job done very accurately but takes longer to get there.
+The fine presets are identical in lighting quality to the high presets, but are configured with higher quality anti-aliasing settings.
+Finer anti-aliasing will slow down your render considerably. - QMC - QMC is an unbiased rendering presetfor the moment just think of it as a brute force solution that gets the job done very accurately but takes longer to get there.
 QMC is significantly slower than the high presets, however it is also far less prone to blotches.
 The high presets use a "biased" rendering algorithm (faster, but more random), and can occasionally produce splotchy lighing.
 Because QMC fires photons uniformly into your scene, the QMC preset can eliminate this issue in scenes that are prone to blotches.

 Preset Examples - Comparisons and Usage Page